 Do you have any pieces that you reach for over and over in the transitional seasons?

 All opinions are my own, and this post is not sponsored by any brands.
-It does contain affiliate links, which gives me a small commission at no additional cost to you.
+It does contain some gifted items (noted) and affiliate links, which may give me a small commission at no additional cost to you.
 Thank you for your support and the way it keeps my blog going!
-Two of the items in these outfits were gifted to me, but I purchased the majority of them myself and fully support each of these companies.
+I fully support each of these companies.